Ilkka-AI/Vehicle-detection-computer-vision/writeup_template.md

 #### 3. I trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+I trained a linear SVM using the HOG features, color features and

-###Sliding Window Search
+### Sliding Window Search

-####1.
-Describe how (and identify where in your code) you implemented a sliding window search.
-How did you decide what scales to search and how much to overlap windows?
+###

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+I implemented a sliding window search for finding cars.
+I experimented with scale values, 1,1.5,2 and 3.
+I chose the value 1.5 as it detected the cars best.
+With this value, it was possible to obtain a good threshold for the heatmap.
+I searched only in the lower part of the image as this is where the cars are assumed to be located.

 ![alt text][image3]